 MSc Advanced Professional Practice Paediatric Musculoskeletal Health

 Enhance your practice and learn the tools to effectively care for the musculoskeletal health of patients from birth.
-To speak to the MSc APP Paediatric Musculoskeletal Health course leader, arrange a tour of our campus or for general questions on this postgraduate course please use the contact form below.

 This is one of the specialised pathways of the MSc Advanced Professional Practice.

 Develop as a healthcare professional in delivering safe and competent paediatric musculoskeletal care through reflective practice and independent learning.
 Our part-time, distance-based course gives you the opportunity to learn in the workplace and get qualified with an MSc APP in Paediatric Musculoskeletal Health.
 Cover topics on the neonate, the infant, as well as growth, development and nutrition where you can address issues such as risk factors and public health, including breastfeeding, supine sleep in infancy, physical activity in children and conditions affecting the musculoskeletal health of children from birth.